• Skip to main content

 1. Spray Foam

-My number one priority of materials to avoid is two-part spray foam, this could be referred to as polyurethane or “soy foam”. (“Soy foam” is still polyurethane).
+My number one priority material to avoid is two-part spray foam, this could be referred to as polyurethane, SPF, or “soy foam”. (“Soy foam” is still polyurethane).

-All two-part spray foam insulation is a big problem in my opinion.
-I have found that it offgasses far more in real life conditions than the perfect small sample the companies can make in a lab for the official testing.
+I have found that it offgasses far more in real-life conditions than the perfect small sample the companies can make in a lab for the official testing.

 You can use one part canned spray foam around windows and other openings that have to go through walls – that is usually acceptable for most people.